rdkcentral/rdkb-halif-lpa/docs/pages/LpaHalSpec.md

 - `LPA` \- Local Profile Assistants

 ## Description

+Lpa HAL is an abstraction layer, implemented to interact with vendor software's for getting the details of the profiles on the eSIM.
 The diagram below describes a high-level software architecture of the Lpa HAL module stack.

 ```mermaid